msanatan/msanatan.github.io/blog/2020/golang-shared-objects-in-docker-alpine-containers/index.md

 Golang has an amazing compile experience.
 It's quick, a lot of errors are caught because of static typing, cross-compilation is effortless and the binary just works.
 Not having to install a runtime is the way it should be.

-At [wepala](https://wepala.com/) where I currently work, we use Golang a lot.
-When it comes to deploying Go binaries, we opt for [Linux Alpine](https://alpinelinux.org/) docker images as they're pretty small.
+At <a href="https://wepala.com" target="_blank" rel="nofollow noopener noreferrer">Wepala</a> where I currently work, we use Golang a lot.
+When it comes to deploying Go binaries, we opt for <a href="https://alpinelinux.org" target="_blank" rel="nofollow noopener noreferrer">Linux Alpine</a> docker images as they're pretty small.
 Who doesn't love a container that's 25MB?

-I don't usually encounter a problem with this setup, but a recent project requires me to use [Go plugins](https://golang.org/pkg/plugin/).
+I don't usually encounter a problem with this setup, but a recent project requires me to use <a href="https://golang.org/pkg/plugin/" target="_blank" rel="nofollow noopener noreferrer">Go plugins</a>.
 With plugins, instead of an executable, I create an `.so` (shared object) file when I compile my Go code.

 When I first tried to load my plugin with a Go app in an Alpine container, I get this error message: